goverdata/Evapo_EraInterim/README.md

 <u>Three paramaters are mandatory: <br><br></u>
 <b>--Interval needed : </b><br>
-init date <dateStart YYYY-MM-DD>' AND end date <dateEnd YY-MM-DD>'
+init date <dateStart YYYY-MM-DD>' AND end date <dateEnd YY-MM-DD>' init date and end date coul not exceed, at the time of writing 2014-31-12
 <br><br>
 <b>--Area needed </b><br>
 shapefile <pathToShapefile> (srs is not important because it will be reprojected in WGS84)